Why Setting up a German GmBH is expensive?

 Capital Requirement:

-The minimum capital requirement for setting up a Dutch BV is relatively low compared to some other countries, at 1 euro, which can facilitate easier entry into the market.
+The minimum capital requirement for setting up a private limited liability company (BV) in the Netherlands is relatively low compared to some other countries, at 1 euro, which can facilitate easier entry into the market.

 Cost Compliances: